All Things Stewart Mineral Springs

 That said, former two-bits-over-minimum-wage reality could make it all but impossible for those hoping to cover rent or mortgage to experience anything remotely approaching that ennobling feeling of toiling in the vineyards.

-ESPECIALLY if being forced to work off the clock and not always getting work breaks.
-About 2005,
+ESPECIALLY if being forced to work off the clock and not always getting state-mandated work breaks.

-writer was approached, invited to join group of livid ex-employees filing grievance claims with State labor board over such former shady owner practices.
+About 2005, writer was invited to join group of livid ex-employees filing grievance claims with State labor board over such former shady owner practices.

-Opted not to, though claimants were well compensated in owner fines.
-Reason: others, spitting-nails mad, had burned bridges with place -- hadn't seen one there in decade -- whereas writer,
+Opted not to, even though claimants were eventually well compensated by owner fines.
+Reason: others, spitting-nails mad, had burned bridges with place -- hadn't seen one there in decade -- whereas writer, again, never

-Writer was spared such burnout or getting thrown under bus (all these vehicle analogies) only for being volunteer work-trader, first and foremost, and able to mobilize energies when needed.
+Writer was spared such burnout or getting thrown under bus (all these vehicle analogies) only for being volunteer work-trader first and foremost and able to mobilize energies when needed.
 It was the only way could keep enjoyment and veneration of place alive.
-(One exception: things got so gnarly at front desk in summer 2015 with over-her-head, control-freak employee that I had to completely detach from place, taking this then tribute-only site offline a year and staying away for four months, until hearing that person was gone.
+(One exception: things got so gnarly at front desk in summer 2015 with over-her-head, control-freak employee that I completely detached from place, taking this then mostly tribute-focused site offline a full year, feeling ZERO tribute was merited then, and stayed away for four months until hearing person was gone.
 Turns out it was during stressful period of property-transfer negotiations wrapping up, PLUS final throes of co-manager Ted's terminal illness, dying two months later. see Management in More Rants & Raves)

-It was incredibly disheartening seeing dedicated workers giving their all, place inspiring more mindful workers to happily do their utmost, only later to quit in disgust or get fired over petty internal politics -- conflicts created by former contentious work climate, which was in turn the product of over-focus on profits by last absentee 'owner', on-site salaried managers scrambling to do bidding.
-Resulting often-graceless exploitation of overworked, underpaid workers could all too easily quash any effort to offer genuine, heart-centered, relaxed healing service as so behooves such a place.
+It was incredibly disheartening seeing dedicated workers giving their all, place inspiring more mindful workers to do their utmost, only later to quit in disgust, or be fired over petty internal politics -- conflicts created by former contentious work climate, which was in turn the product of over-focus on profits by last absentee 'owner', on-site salaried managers scrambling to do bidding.
+Resulting often-graceless exploitation of overworked, underpaid workers could all too easily quash any effort to offer any genuine, heart-centered, relaxed healing service as so behooves such a special place.

 Tawdry but True Dept: